DataDog/documentation/content/en/database_monitoring/setup_mongodb/mongodbatlas.md

 ## Install and configure the Agent

-To monitor your MongoDB Atlas Cluster, you need to install and configure the Datadog Agent on a host that can remotely access your MongoDB Atlas Cluster.
+To monitor your MongoDB Atlas Cluster, you need to install and configure the Datadog Agent on a host that can [remotely access][1] your MongoDB Atlas Cluster.
 This host can be a Linux host, a Docker container, or a Kubernetes pod.

 ### Get the individual MongoDB instance hostname and port from the SRV connection string

-Applications usually connect to MongoDB Atlas using an SRV connection string.
-However the Datadog Agent must connect directly to the individual MongoDB instance being monitored.
+Applications usually connect to MongoDB Atlas using an SRV connection string, but the Datadog Agent must connect directly to the individual MongoDB instance being monitored.
 If the Agent connects to different MongoDB instance while it is running (as in the case of failover, load balancing, and so on), the Agent calculates the difference in statistics between two hosts, producing inaccurate metrics.

 To get the individual MongoDB instance hostname and port, you can use the `dig` command to resolve the SRV connection string: